djsmith-90/AnalysisCode_ALSPACG0DietPatterns_B3893/README.md

 Each file reads in the raw data, cleans the variables for analysis, and then conducts three sets of analyses:
- - 1) Associations between RSBB and broad dietary PCAs
+ - 1) Associations between RSBB and broad dietary PCAs (inc. multiple imputation)
- - 2) Associations between RSBB and nutrient intake
+ - 2) Associations between RSBB and nutrient intake (inc. multiple imputation)
- - 3) Associations between RSBB and following recommended nutrient intake guidelines.
+ - 3) Associations between RSBB and following recommended nutrient intake guidelines (inc. multiple imputation)

+In addition to a log file, these scripts also save out most of the results used in the tables of the paper and creates plots of the results.